Scalp: Lymphatic drainage

 Lymphatic channels from the posterior half of the scalp drain to occipital and posterior auricular nodes.
 Lymphatic channels from the anterior half drain to the parotid nodes.
 The lymph eventually reaches the submandibular and deep cervical nodes.

 Clinical significance

 Infection

 The 'danger area of the scalp' is the area of loose connective tissue.
 This is because pus and blood spread easily within it, and can pass into the cranial cavity along the emissary veins.
-Therefore, infection can spread from the scalp to the meninges, which could lead to meningitis.
+Therefore, infection can spread from the scalp to the meninges, which could lead to meningitis.further studies are needed to conclude that it’s actually a “danger zone” though.